rockettheme/docs/Docs/wordpress/themes/ambrosia/aboutus.md

 ## Introduction

-The **About Us** example page demonstrates how you can create a beautiful page with the Ethereal theme.
+The **About Us** example page demonstrates how you can create a beautiful page with the Ambrosia theme.
 Here is some information to help you replicate this page as it appears in the demo.

 ## Widgets and Particles